jrtabash/ishlang/docs/specification.md

 ### Notes
 - For string and array, key must be an integer
-- For userobject, key must be a string
+- For userobject, key must be a member name/symbol or a string
 - The parameter default_return applies to hashmap and is ignored otherwise

 ### Examples